 There will be a fee for accreditation depending on the nature of the programme.
 In some cases it may not be possible to ascertain the correct fee until an initial assessment has been made.
 Please contact us for further guidance.

 How to apply

 Organisations can apply for accreditation for specific programmes.
 They must complete an application form as fully as possible.
-Click here to download a copy of the application form as a PDF document (a Microsoft Word verison can be obtained from the link at the bottom of this page).
+A copy of the application form as a PDF or Microsoft Word version can be obtained from the link at the bottom of this page.